 ONLINE 10:30 AM Worship Services on Church Website/YouTube/Facebook/Zoom

-St. Philip’s Church, will livestream the 10:30 AM worship service on our Website, Facebook page and YouTube page and now back on zoom.
-(Starting December 4th) Members can now return back to zoom for worship and will have an opportunity to fellowship virtually after the service.
+St. Philip’s Church, will Livestream the 10:30 AM worship service on our Website, Facebook page, and YouTube page and now back on zoom.
+Members can now return back to zoom for worship and will have an opportunity to fellowship virtually after the service.

 2021 Pledge Cards

 On behalf of everyone on the Stewardship committee, we want to extend a huge “Thank You,” to our church members and friends who turned in their 2021 pledge cards.
-We are truly grateful for your commitment and dedication towards the ministry here at St. Philip’s Church.
-Each week until January 24, 2021, we will add your names to our bulletin, to acknowledge that we have received your pledge cards and to also show our appreciation.
-Again, thank you for devotion towards our goal to have 100% of our church family pledging.
+We are truly grateful for your commitment and dedication to the ministry here at St. Philip’s Church.
+Again, thank you for your devotion to our goal to have 100% of our church family pledging.
 “Do not neglect to do good and to share what you have, for such sacrifices are pleasing to God.”
-(Hebrews 13:16) (2021 Pledge Card is inside of the bulletin)
+(Hebrews 13:16)

 ECW Phone Visitation has begun!